OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 > A feature branch is a source code branching pattern where a developer opens a branch when she starts working on a new feature.
 She does all the work on the feature on this branch and integrates the changes with the rest of the team when the feature is done.

-I suspect most developers are familiar with working in a feature branch, but it is the finer points, especially related to deployments, contained in the phrase *does all the work on the feature on this branch* that we are interested in.
+I suspect most developers are familiar with working in a feature branch.
+We're interested in the finer points related to deployments, and contained in the phrase *does all the work on the feature on this branch*.

 Specifically, we want to give developers a way to deploy the code they are working on: